-Pour a shot of tequila or two and gather ’round a big bowl of this grown-up Chicken Soup because your cozy night in just got amazing.
+Pour a shot of tequila or two and gather ’round a big bowl of this grown-up Grilled Chicken Tequila Tortilla Soup.
+Because your cozy night in just got amazing.

 Looking for more soup ideas that don’t involve a can?
 You’ve come to the right place!

 - Ginger Turkey Meatballs with Roasted Carrot Soup